Natural Health Products

-Fish oils containing DHA and EPA have been used for different purposes, including:
+Fish oils containing ALA, DHA, and EPA have been commonly used for:

-- helping support brain and cognitivecognitiverelating to the ability to think, reason, remember, and discern function (e.g., attention deficit hyperactivity disorder, Alzheimer's disease)
+- Supporting brain and cognitivecognitiverelating to the ability to think, reason, remember, and discern function (e.g., for Alzheimer's disease)

-- helping support the normal development of eyes, brains, and nerves in children and adolescents
+- Supporting development of eyes and nerves in children

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.

 Fish oils have shown to reduce triglyceride levels, however, they’re not as effective as prescription medications.
 It should not replace medications if you have high triglycerides.
 Ask your doctor or pharmacist if this supplement is right for you before starting it.

 Studies have also shown that intake of unsaturated fatty acids such as Omega-3s lower the incidence of death caused by heart attack.
 There are also studies that show that Omega-3s do not have any positive health effects.
 However, there is good overall evidence to support the use of omega-3 fatty acids, especially DHA and EPA, to reduce heart disease.